Renovamen/vuepress-theme-gungnir/example/posts/2020-10-30-hello-word-with-header-image.md

 ###### H6 Heading

 ## Code

-### Code Blocks

-Click the red button on the upper-right corner to make the code block full screen.
+Code block (click the red button on the upper-right corner to make the code block full screen):

 ```python{8}
 import food